-I first focus on the Protestant work ethic dimension of the model minority myth as applied to the Afro-Caribbean.
-In doing so I conduct an analyses of findings presented in the book Black Identities by Mary Waters because she conducts interviews with white employers, black immigrants and African Americans and reports findings concerning some of the contradictions at play around the perception of Afro-Caribbean Protestant work ethic (Waters 1999).
-That is, I use her text Black Identities as a means by which to make my argument that, not only are Afro-Caribbeans caste as model "on the ground", but that this characterization is largely a myth.
-There are three important highlights to consider here: First, white employers considered Afro-Caribbeans to be model.
-Second, Afro-Caribbeans have adopted this view.
-And third, whites, Afro-Caribbeans and Waters present countervailing evidence to the notion that AfroCaribbeans are a model minority and yet this narrative remains in tact throughout interviewee testimony and analysis.
+I first focus on the Protestant work ethic dimension of the model minority myth as applied to the black immigrant.
+In doing so I conduct a critical analyses of findings presented in the book Black Identities by Mary Waters (1999) because she conducts interviews with white employers, black immigrants and African Americans and reports findings concerning some of the contradictions at play around the perception of black immigrant Protestant work ethic.
+That is, I use her text Black Identities as a means by which to make my argument that, not only are black immigrants caste as model "on the ground", but that this characterization is largely a myth.
+There are three important highlights to consider here: First, white employers considered black immigrants to be model.
+Second, black immigrants adopted this view.
+And third, whites, black immigrants and Waters present countervailing evidence to the notion that black immigrants are a model minority and yet this narrative remains in tact throughout.
 Waters starts with white managers that she interviewed,